Pancreas Transplant

 Fax: (608) 262-5624

-In certain cases, UW Health patients first undergo a Kidney Transplant, usually from a living donor, and then receive a new pancreas at a later date.
-In rare instances, our patients receive pancreas transplants without the need for a kidney transplant.
+Some patients might first have a Kidney Transplant, usually from a living donor, and then receive a new pancreas at a later date.
+In rare cases, patients receive pancreas transplants without the need for a kidney transplant.

 - Why Choose UW Health for Pancreas Transplant?